-In the story, Curtis for the first time explains his techniques and secrets and where he found them.
+In the story, Curtis for the first time shows his techniques and secrets and where he found them.

 Because they in themselves are a fetching kind of commentary on The Way Things Are.

 And so should he be proud – if he inspires people to run like themselves, to take off, like free agents, in the cause of change.

 Looking at it charitably, Curtis, another casualty of a pernicious, demeaning culture, doesn’t believe in himself but is wryly mirroring the very methods of media and governance and “destabilisation of perception” he

 And at great length and depth.

 Those boasting an attention span most probably feel flattered by their ability to decode Curtis.

 Flattered – rather than embarrassed at an infatuation with his sterile, clean—but fragrant—and disposable documentary sanitary towels that mask any unpleasantness, smells, messy bodies or details and impart a sense of social and intellectual mastery and a freedom to rag lesser beings not in on Adam’s secret.

 As with our friends and social thought leaders at Always and Bodyform, does Adam Curtis’ audience understand his work as a rascally simulation of dissimulation in a good satirical cause?

 Or as sly in-gags – running at and hitting on you like an agency, and then rogueishly running off all the way to the bank?